Ellisande/candlemaker-dd-mod/mod_description.md

 - Decrease torch by a small amount
 - Applies one stack of Poised to the pary

-The Candlemaker splashes the enemy with wax from her eerie candle.
-This grotesque goo drinks in blood and blight trapping it against the target.
+The Candlemaker splashes the enemy with wax from her strange candle.
+The boiling liquid raveonously consume blood and blight alike to devasting effect.

+Eerie wax is one of two base attacks for the candlemaker.
+You'll find it to be fairly weak on its own, however its can be used for massive damage on bleeding or blighted enemies.
+Especially if they have both.
+Beware: the candlemaker will get any bleed or blights currently on the target.
+Try to maximize the effect and minimize the risk by using eerie wax on targets with small damage over times on them.

 #### Strike Match (Single Target Heal)